DzidediSenaya/binary_trees/README.md

 Note: For tasks 0 to 23 (included), you have to deal with simple binary trees.
 They are not BSTs, thus they don’t follow any kind of rule.

 Print function
-To match the examples in the tasks, you are given this function
+To match the examples in the tasks, you are given this function (binary_print.c)

 This function is used only for visualization purposes.
 You don’t have to push it to your repo.
 It may not be used during the correction